KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Experiments

 \subsection{Comparison with Decoding Schemes}

-KeyPosS is a plug-in decoding scheme that can be easily incorporated into heatmap-based methods.
-To validate its effectiveness and robustness, we adopt a classic heatmap-based method with KeyPosS, comparing it against one-hot, two-hot, and distribution-aware methods.
-The upper part of the table in \ref{table:ms-heatmap} shows results for \textit{Biased Encoding}, following the original one-hot/two-hot methods, while the lower part demonstrates results for \textit{Unbiased Encoding}, as employed in DarkPose \cite{Zhang_darkpose_CVPR20}.
+KeyPosS is a plug-in decoding scheme that can be readily incorporated into existing encoding methods.
+To validate its effectiveness and robustness, we adopt two classic biased and unbiased encoding strategies from DarkPose \cite{Zhang_darkpose_CVPR20}, benchmarking against one-hot, two-hot, and distribution-aware decoding baselines.
+The upper part of Table \ref{table:ms-heatmap} shows results for \textit{Biased Encoding}, following the original one-hot/two-hot methods, while the bottom part shows results for \textit{Unbiased Encoding}.

-KeyPosS outperforms one-hot and two-hot methods across all resolutions on COCO-WholeBody, WFLW, and AFLW, as per the biased encoding results.
-Of note is the significant improvement KeyPosS achieves at resolutions ranging from $16^2$ to $4^2$, underscoring its robustness.
-Although the two-hot method yields reasonable performance in high-resolution heatmaps, it still lags behind KeyPosS, demonstrating the superiority of KeyPosS over the relatively simplistic two-hot approach.
+With biased encoding, KeyPosS outperforms one-hot and two-hot methods across all resolutions on COCO-WholeBody, WFLW, and AFLW.
+Notably, KeyPosS achieves significant improvements for resolutions from $16\times16$ to $4\times4$, demonstrating its robustness.
+Although the two-hot baseline yields reasonable performance for high-resolution heatmaps, it still lags behind KeyPosS, showing KeyPosS's superiority over this relatively simple approach.

 The results with unbiased encoding largely mirror those of biased encoding.
-KeyPosS, however, holds its own against distribution-aware methods in $64^2$ and $32^2$ resolutions.
-These results reveal some of KeyPosS's limitations, such as its heavy dependence on distance prediction accuracy.
-The True-range Multilateration problem cannot be precisely solved using the least squares method, and the predicted heatmap can contain multiple peaks, leading to incorrect solutions - areas for future research.
+However, KeyPosS holds its own against distribution-aware methods at $64\times64$ and $32\times32$ resolutions.
+This reveals some limitations of KeyPosS, such as its heavy dependence on distance prediction accuracy.
+The true-range multilateration problem cannot be precisely solved with least squares, and the predicted heatmap can contain multiple peaks, leading to incorrect solutions - areas for future work.